ikekeku/PPInsight/use_cases.md

 # This is the document for use cases that will be utilized by PPI

+## Describe what are the inputs and outputs, and how are the inputs transformed into outputs

 SETUP
 - Accessing a remote server (HYAK?)